bibekkumarborah007/Fake-News-Detection-Project/README.md

 - Easy to deploy

 ### ❌ Cons
+- System detects patterns, not factual truth
 - Cannot actually fact-check
 - Limited context understanding
 - Text-only (no images/videos)
 - Sensitive to very short inputs
 - Model may miss new fake patterns
+- TF-IDF does not understand deep context

 ---